alchrabas/blog-exeris/content/world-map-generation.md

 # Plotting/Exporting to GIS

 For testing purposes a simplified graphical representation is created.
-To be able to use the map in the game, both for generating a nicer map image by terra-exeris and to be able to process it in the game (e.g. for checking where the person can move) it must be exported to a format known by Exeris to import it to the game's database.
+To be able to use the map in the game, both for generating a nicer map image by terra-exeris and to be able to process it in the game (e.g. for checking where the person can move) it must be exported to a format known by Exeris so it can be stored in the game's database.

+# Conclusions

+I must say I was pretty afraid of taking this challenge and the belief that I won't be able to do it well was the main reason why I felt discouraged and gave up work on Exeris about 3 years ago.
+Fortunately, with a lot of reading and help of articles and algorithms created by people who were more engaged in the matter, I was able to achieve a pretty decent final result.
+This generator will surely be enough for the Beta version of the game.

+In the future I suspect it will need some more configurability to be able to generate bigger land forms (to generate the New World), I will also need to create snow and ice areas around north and south pole, but since players are not going to be able to cross deep water in the beginning, it won't be hard to add the new parts of the world as soon as I improve the generator.

+I hope the open beta of Exeris is getting closer every day!